Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Properties of Zonal Jets Observed in Gyrokinetic Simulations

 Moving to the time-dependent behavior of the zonal jet, in Figure~\ref{fig:hovmoller}, we show a sequence of color plots showing the evolution of various flux-surface-averaged quantities over the time and radial coordinates.
 Panels (a,b) illustrate the zonal jet and the zonal shear parameter \(\gamma_E\).
 There is a persistent region of zero shear, equivalently a local minimum in \(\Omega_E\), in the vicinity of the zonal jet near \(\psi_n \approx 0.8\).
-Outside of the zonal jet, the zonal flows display more fluctuating behavior, with a `fishbone' behavior in the space-time plots that corresponds to radial propagation.
-Notice that these fishbone fluctuations converge towards and terminate at the zonal jet.
+Outside of the zonal jet, the zonal flows display more fluctuating behavior.
+The space-time plots suggest intermittent increases in zonal flow strength that begin in the inner core and edge which then converge radially to the zonal jet.

-These fishbone fluctuations can be correlated with the radial propagation of turbulence avalanches.
+These radially converging zonal flow bursts can be correlated with the radial propagation of turbulence avalanches.
 In panel (c) we show the normalized flux-surface-averaged density fluctuations \(\langle\tilde{n}_e^2\rangle^{1/2}/\langle n_0 \rangle\).
-The density fluctuations also display fishbone-like behavior, with bursts of fluctuation amplitude forming in the inner core and the edge before converging towards the zonal jet.
+The density fluctuations also display this radial convergence behavior, with bursts of fluctuation amplitude that form in the inner core and the edge and converge towards the zonal jet.
 This behavior is also reflected in the radial energy flux \(\langle \mathcal{E} \dot{\mathbf{R}} \cdot \nabla \psi \rangle\), shown in panel (d), where \(\mathcal{E}\) is the particle kinetic energy and \(\dot{\mathbf{R}}\) is the particle drift.
-Panel (e) shows the density skewness, which again shows fishbone-like behavior indicative of blobs/holes forming then converging towards the zonal jet.
+Panel (e) shows the density skewness, which again shows this radial converging behavior indicative of blobs/holes forming then propagating towards the zonal jet.
 Similar behavior is observed in the ion temperature skewness \(\langle \tilde{T}_i^3\rangle / \langle \tilde{T}_i^2 \rangle^{3/2}\), which is shown in panel (f).

 Note the anti-correlation between the density and temperature skewness near the shearless region seen in panels (e,f) show that the density blobs (resp. holes) correspond to temperature holes (resp. blobs).
 The temperature holes (resp. blobs) propagate inward (resp. outward), which matches the expectation for ion temperature gradient (ITG) turbulence, where the ion temperature serves as the primary source of free energy, whereas density gradients are stabilizing.
 This differs from resistive drift wave and interchange-like turbulence, where density gradients are destabilizing and thus act a source of free energy for the turbulence, leading to the usual picture of inward propagating holes and outward propagating blobs in edge turbulence.
 Since electron density fluctuations are more easily measured than ion temperature fluctuations, we will use the electron density fluctuations as a proxy for the ion temperature fluctuations in the following analyses, and use the terminology for blobs and holes accordingly.